 The fast ferry was our choice, the company doing it was Montenegro lines.
 We bought the tickets on the day of departure, but keep in mind you will need to wake up early to secure your seat.

 Many people keep asking us El Nido or Coron?
-We actually can decide because we love both.
+We actually can't decide because we love both.

-Coron are full of incredible beaches, cliffs, lagoons, lakes and small islands.
+Coron is full of incredible beaches, cliffs, lagoons, lakes and small islands.
 Some of the best dives and snorkelling spots are in Coron.

 Again, Coron is amazing for island hopping.
 We planned stayed 4 days in Coron so, booked 2 tours in advance.

 But, on the first day, we only had a couple of hours in the afternoon, then 2 full days for the tours and the last day only the morning.